-The first party to kick off the wedding festivities was held on Mobor Beach under the stars.
+The first party to kick off the wedding festivities was held on Mobor Beach under the stars at The Leela Goa.
 Bridget’s color palette was a perfect reflection of the Goan sand, sky and sea.
 Pale-grey crushed gauze tablecloths, 2,500 collected oyster shells shipped from New York, jute rope accents, driftwood and shells were all fitting elements for a paartee on the sand.
 Bridget incorporated succulents and plant cuttings from local nurseries along with the bravely foraged floral and plant material she found at the crack of dawn for three mornings straight into beautiful windswept table arrangements.
 I love the purple blossom she collected which line every road in Goa.

 The party was framed with a perimeter of billowing, gauzy ribbons on bamboo poles, lanterns on shepherd’s hooks and torches.
 What a welcome for the 300 guests!

 When we moved over to the Leela from our first hotel, our bags were carried on top of the taxi as Bridget had filled the vehicle with foraged plant material early that morning.

 Local tropical material arrived for day 2’s party just about the time we needed to be setting up for day one’s beach party.

-A block of ice waiting to chill coconuts for guests was just right for cooling down a twisted ankle.Above photos Beth Horta.Bridget took this of the party as it was just kicking off.
+A block of ice waiting to chill coconuts for guests was just right for cooling down a twisted ankle.